469-GenAI/ANEETAA/README.md

 ANEETA operates with a team of specialized agents, each designed for a specific role:

 ### Mentor Agent
-Guides students with **personalized study plans**, time management, and motivational coaching—drawing insights from **NEET toppers and experts**.
+Guides students with **personalized study plans**, time management, and motivational coaching, drawing insights from **NEET toppers and experts**.

 <p align="center">
   <i>![Mentor Agent Screenshot](#)</i>